JudiniLabs/code-gpt-docs/docs/tutorial-basics/installation.md

       <img src="https://github.com/davila7/code-gpt-docs/assets/37567214/e0ab03e2-06f8-4e3c-bc25-1cd630583410"/>
 </p>

+## Jetbrains
+If you prefer to use Jetbrains, you can download it at this link: [Download](https://plugins.jetbrains.com/plugin/24372-codegpt-chat--ai-agents/)

 :::
 :::caution
 For Linux users, please ensure that port 54112 or 54113 is available.
 :::

 Now that you have the extension installed, you need to proceed with the appropriate [configuration](/docs/tutorial-basics/configuration).